 Water Sampling

 Water samples for Hg analysis were collected using clean Hg sampling techniques, and were filtered to 0.2 µm, preserved in 0.5% HCl, and stored in the dark prior to analysis.
 Independent water samples at each pool were collected for total suspended solids and ancillary water chemistry analyses, while temperature, pH, and oxidation reduction potential were measured at the site.
 Water sampling was initiated at all pools immediately following ice-out in April, 2015, when water levels were at or near peak.
-Sampling at four pools continued monthly through July until pools were dry (all pools were dry by August), and then were sampled once after re-wetting in November 2015.
-At two pools (one coniferous, one deciduous), samples were collected ca. every 7-10 days to more carefully monitor temporal trends of Hg species and water chemistry.
+Sampling continued monthly through July until pools were dry (all pools were dry by August)

 Amphibian Sampling

 Following spring immigration to pools for breeding, adult wood frogs and spotted salamanders were captured (n=4/pool/spp.) between 20 Apr and 12 May, 2015 using dip nets or funnel traps that were partially submerged 16-24 hours prior.
 Salamanders (n=8) at four pools were found by turning over logs around pool edge.
-After each individual was measured (snout-to-vent length, and total length), weighed to the nearest 0.1 g, and sexed (based on external characteristics), a tissue and blood sample was collected for Hg analysis.
+After each individual was measured (snout-to-vent length, and total length), weighed to the nearest 0.1 g, and sexed (based on external characteristics), a tissue and blood sample was collected for MeHg and Hg analysis.
 Tissue samples from wood frogs consisted of a ca. 4-7 mm toe-clip, distal to the webbing, of the 4th (longest) toe from a single hind foot.
 Frog digits were anesthetized prior to amputation using topical lidocaine, and the wound was treated with antibiotic cream afterward.
 From each frog, a 30-60 µl blood sample was collected in a 75 µl heparinized capillary tube by puncturing the facial vein with a 30 gauge needle, following the methods outlined in Forzan et al. (2012).
 Capillary tubes were sealed on both ends with Critocaps®.
 Tissue samples were collected from adult spotted salamanders by amputating ca. 1-2 cm of tail tip using either a scalpel or surgical scissors.
 Blood samples (<50 μl) were collected from tail wounds using heparinized capillary tubes.
 Salamander tails were anesthetized prior to amputation using topical lidocaine, and the wound was treated with antibiotic cream afterward.
 All tissue and blood sampling was conducted in the field, and animals were held for a short period (ca. 15-80 minutes) before being released back to point of capture.

 Wood frog and spotted salamander embryos were collected for Hg analysis between 9 and 12 May, 2015.
 Wood frog egg samples were only collected at three pools (n=4/pool; 12 samples total), while salamander samples were collected at all six pools (n=4/pool; 24 samples total).
 A sample consisted of 10-15 embryos collected from a single egg mass; for a total of 40-60 embryos/species/pool.